 - and analyze and explain career goals through critical reflection.

-Following the successful completion of the requirements of the Second Semester, students receive academic credit in the form of a P/F grade on their official transcript.
+Following the successful completion of the requirements of the Second Semester, students receive program credit in the form of a P/F grade on their official transcript.

 Why Future Employers Care